 - The user feels a warm flush to the skin.
 The user’s arms and legs feel heavy, and relaxed.

 - Users may feel sleepy one moment and be wide awake another.

 - The central nervous system is depressed under heroin, and mental functions slow down.

 These are all short-term effects.

-Long-term, abuse and heroin drug addiction can lead to:
+Long-term, abuse of heroin can lead to:

 - Collapsed veins.

 - Serious, unseen problems can occur, such as heart problems, infections of the heart lining and valves.

 - Cellulites and liver disease can develop, as well as pulmonary disease.

 - Addicts who are in poor health are in jeopardy of contracting pneumonia, as heroin depresses the respiratory system.